Common terms for commercial fishing, aquaculture, seafood processing, and buying:

 The principle that puts the burden of proof that there is no damage being done by fishing to the target population or the associated ecosystem rather than proving that damage is being done by fishing.

-A net that encompasses a school of fish and then is drawn closed and the bottom like a purse.
+A net that encompasses a school of fish and then is drawn closed at the bottom in the form of a purse.

 Eggs from a fish or shellfish.

 Temporary stiffening of muscles following death.
 Fish should be processed either pre- or post-rigor, as handling during rigor can cause gaping of the flesh.

 Thinly sliced prices of fish or shellfish that are eaten raw.
 Also used (both accurately and inaccurately) to indicate a fish of premium or sashimi quality.

 A cooked crab portion that contains one half of a cleaned crab, including legs, claw, and shoulder.

 A carton of frozen fillets similar to a layerpack, but layers are separated by a continuous interleaved polyethylene sheet.
 Individual fillets can be separated by dropping or shattering the carton.

 A product that has had water added to it by using STP.

 A distinct sub-population of a larger group of species that is reproductively isolated to some extent from other populations; in fishery management, the term can be used to describe one or more subpopulations of one or more species.